Sinus Health and Allergies: Pet Dander

 Factsheet: Important Tips to Control Pet Dander

-While removing your pet is the best solution for those who suffer from severe sinus infections rooted in pet dander, Dr. Bennett explains that there are other feasible options to control pet dander in your home so that you may continue providing a loving home for your animal.
+While removing your pet is the best solution for those who suffer from severe sinus infections rooted in pet dander, Dr. Bennett provides other options to control pet dander in your home so that you may continue providing a loving home for your animal.

 - Be sure to keep your pet away from the bedroom, and if your pet doesn’t mind the outdoors, try to keep him or her in your yard during the spring, summer and fall months.
 Restricting your pet to certain rooms help control the places where the dander is present.